 HITRUST

-HITRUST compliance: A checklist
+HITRUST compliance: a checklist

-HITRUST (Health Information Trust Alliance) is a standards organization that developed the Common Security Framework (CSF) specifically for the healthcare industry.
+HITRUST (Health Information Trust Alliance) is a standards organization that developed the Common Security Framework (CSF) specifically for the healthcare IT industry.
 The framework provides a comprehensive, prescriptive set of security controls designed to help healthcare organizations protect sensitive patient data and comply with various regulatory requirements.
 It combines elements from multiple existing frameworks including HIPAA, NIST, and ISO 27001 to create a unified approach to healthcare cybersecurity.

 The HITRUST CSF offers a risk-based approach that allows organizations to tailor their security implementations based on their specific risk factors, such as organization size, type, and systems used.
 Organizations can undergo HITRUST certification through validated assessments that evaluate their adherence to the framework's requirements.
 This certification process provides third-party validation of an organization's security posture and demonstrates compliance with industry best practices.